fajardgb/jsPsych-FreemanLab/README.md

 - **Example 2**: when rating images, make it loop through a list/array of images/image_names - don’t make it so you have to call an image every time.
 - **Example 3**: When you say “this experiment takes {XXX} minutes to complete” in the instructions page, make sure that XXX is a variable at the top of your script

-This is so folks who join the lab and are not as technologically inclined as you have an easier time setting up their own scripts 😀.
+This is so folks who join the lab and are not as technologically inclined as you have an easier time setting up their own experiments 😀.

 As with any good psychology experiment, randomization is a must.
 Make sure there is an easy way to randomize your experiments, whether that be through jsPsych or creating a function that randomizes an array of image names.